Moodle™ or Canvas? It can be tough to choose the perfect LMS for your e-Learning program.

 Canva – In Canvas, sometimes too many ways for students to communicate can be confusing or overwhelming.
 Multiple messages from comments on assignments, quizzes, discussions, etc., or from email can be too much to process at a time.
 The options for setting the frequency for messages (daily, weekly, immediate, never) can not be specified per discussion board.

 Canvas gives no control over the local discussion boards.
 So it is very likely that you will get a flurry of daily updates for all discussion posts from all discussion boards from all courses.
-This is not an issue in Moodle as Moodle allows you to exercise better control.
+This is not an issue in Moodle as it allows you to exercise better control.

 Although Canvas has a very simple interface, it can be a bit difficult to make complex uploads.
 In Canvas, you also cannot connect through live video resources and must use an alternate program to do so.